pixeli99/dLLM-RL/data/readme.md

 # Dataset

-This is the introduction of the data we used, and how you can modify your own evaluation and training data.
+This is the introduction of the data we used, and how you can download, preprocess, and modify your own evaluation and training data.
 ## Download

 Download data through